Barriers to entry

-The above text is a segment from the EU Fiscal Compact Treaty that relates to governments' ability to use revenue for investment in social projects such as the building of social housing, roads, rail, renewable energy or basically any initiative that would seek to use public funds for social infrastructure.
-States are prevented from pursuing such projects if their overall debt to GDP ratio is above 60%.
-What this means in real terms is that despite the fact that financial resources exist to deal with critical issues such as the housing shortages, states are prevented from doing so.
+The above text is a segment from the European Commission's Fiscal Compact Treaty that relates to national governments' ability to use revenue for investment in social projects such as the building of social housing, roads, rail, renewable energy, or any other initiative that would seek to use public funds for social infrastructure.
+Member states of the European Union are prevented from pursuing such projects if their overall debt to GDP ratio is above 60%.
+What this means in real terms is that, despite the fact that financial resources exist at a national level to deal with critical issues such as housing shortages, states are prevented from doing so.

 The Irish state's hands seemingly tied by the EU, there is a distinct lack of political leadership to marry existing resources with needs in the face of EU imperatives toward austerity, and the majesty of the free market.

 Ironically, the way that Ireland's economic system has been structured acts as a literal barrier to entry for people in need of housing accommodation.